DarraghMurray/CS4084_Project/design.md

       Activities -

+            Theme -
+                  We choose to use the theme of UL's colours instead of a plain white.
+We matched the padding and text box's with this to give it a modern clean look while also                   making it easy to look at.
+The Item Shop Logo is one we made ourselves using Canva.

             IntroductionScreen -
                   This activity contains two buttons to Log-In or Create Account.
                   Depending on the button pressed it uses an intent to move to the